braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/gmail_promotions_tab.md

 ---

-# Gmail Promotion tool
+# Gmail Promotion setup

-By using the Gmail [mobile Promotions tab][1] and the Braze Content Library, you can send more information via annotations in a "card" rather than just the subject line or pre-header information.
+By using the Gmail [Mobile Promotions tab][1] and the Braze Content Library, you can send more information with annotations in a "card" rather than just the subject line or pre-header information.

 ## Building the card with Braze